Ailoso/KopruluAchievements/README.md

 ###### Adding it to your map
 1. Add mod as dependency by going to File>Dependencies and finding the mod in your folder
 2. Add your desired Bank name to the preload list by going to Map>Preload Info and adding your bank name within the banks tab
-3. The scrip will handle achievement initialization and bank loads, in the case of the trigger not working the action "Initialize Achievements" must be added to the map initalization
+3. The script will handle achievement initialization and bank loads, in the case of the trigger not working the action "Initialize Achievements" must be added to the map initalization

 ###### Customizing the libraries